mpa139/allanlab/_pages/publications.md

 ### 2010

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf10 %}

   {{ conf.conf10 }} <br />